shiva2099/TGCompressbot/README.md

 ---

-# Telegram Video Compressor Bot
+# Telegram buggy Video Compressor Bot

 A Telegram Video Compressor Bot By [BhardwajjEE](https://telegram.me/Priyanshu_bhardwaj). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.
 With Bot Log Support .